n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.1.md

 - *Name:* The Header Auth name you received in the email when you signed up for this course.
 - *Value:* The Header Auth value you received in the email when you signed up for this course.

-!!! note "Credentials naming"
+/// note | Credentials naming
 New credentials are named "*node name* account" by default.
 You can rename the credentials by clicking on the name, similarly to renaming nodes.
 It's good practice to give them names that identify the app/service, type, and purpose of the credential.
 A naming convention makes it easier to keep track of and identify your credentials.
+///
 Click on the *Save* button in the top right corner to save your credentials.
 Your *Credentials Connection* window should look like this:

 <figure><img src="/_images/courses/level-one/chapter-five/l1-c5-5-1-http-request-node-credentials.png" alt="HTTP Request node credentials" style="width:100%"><figcaption align = "center"><i>HTTP Request node credentials</i></figcaption></figure>